-- the production of specialty curricula, including specified assessment methods, for 29 medical specialties and 3 subspecialties, as well as for Core Medical Training (CMT);
+- the production of specialty curricula, including specified assessment methods, for 30 medical specialties and 3 subspecialties, as well as for internal medicine training (IMT) / core medical training (CMT);

 - providing external advice to Deaneries on the quality management of training in different locations as part of the GMC's Quality Framework; and